scipy/scipy/doc/source/tutorial/stats.rst

 Kolmogorov-Smirnov test for two samples ks_2samp
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For the example where both samples are drawn from the same distribution, we cannot reject the null hypothesis since the pvalue is high
+For the example, where both samples are drawn from the same distribution, we cannot reject the null hypothesis, since the pvalue is high

     >>> stats.ks_2samp(rvs1, rvs2)
     Ks_2sampResult(statistic=0.026, pvalue=0.9959527565364388)

-In the second example, with different location, i.e. means, we can reject the null hypothesis since the pvalue is below 1%
+In the second example, with different location, i.e., means, we can reject the null hypothesis, since the pvalue is below 1%

     >>> stats.ks_2samp(rvs1, rvs3)
     Ks_2sampResult(statistic=0.114, pvalue=0.00299005061044668)

-Kernel Density Estimation
+Kernel density estimation
 -------------------------

 A common task in statistics is to estimate the probability density function (PDF) of a random variable from a set of data samples.
 This task is called density estimation.
 The most well-known tool to do this is the histogram.
 A histogram is a useful tool for visualization (mainly because everyone understands it), but doesn't use the available data very efficiently.
 Kernel density estimation (KDE) is a more efficient tool for the same task.
 The :func:`~stats.gaussian_kde` estimator can be used to estimate the PDF of univariate as well as multivariate data.
 It works best if the data is unimodal.

 Univariate estimation
 ^^^^^^^^^^^^^^^^^^^^^

-We start with a minimal amount of data in order to see how :func:`~stats.gaussian_kde` works, and what the different options for bandwidth selection do.
-The data sampled from the PDF is show as blue dashes at the bottom of the figure (this is called a rug plot):
+We start with a minimal amount of data in order to see how :func:`~stats.gaussian_kde` works and what the different options for bandwidth selection do.
+The data sampled from the PDF are shown as blue dashes at the bottom of the figure (this is called a rug plot):

 .. plot::